-Medicare Plan G is the second most popular Medicare supplement (next to Plan F).
+The Medicare Supplement Plan G may help cover the full of out-of-pocket Medicare expenses such as co-payments, coinsurance, and excess charges.
 Medicare Supplement Plan G is very similar to Plan F. However, with the Plan G, you are responsible for your Medicare Part B deductible.
-The Medicare Part B deductible in 2019 is $185.
-Once you meet your annual deductible, you are then covered and will not be responsible for any co-pays.
+The Medicare Part B deductible in 2021 is $203.
+Once you meet your annual deductible, you are then covered at 100 % and will not be responsible for any co-pays!

 Beneficiaries that are willing to pay a small deductible can usually save a substantial amount of money with the Plan G versus the Plan F.

-Once she has met her $185 deductible, she will then be covered.
-This means she doesn’t have to worry about any more doctor copays.
-She won’t pay for lab-work or imaging.
-If she has a surgery, Medicare will cover 80% and her Plan G will cover 20%.
-Plan G is a really great Medigap plan in this respect.
+Once Barbara has met her $203 deductible, she will then be covered.
+This means she doesn’t have to worry about any more doctor copays or out of pocket expenses.
+Even if she needed to have a surgery, Medicare will cover 80% and her Plan G will cover 20%.
+Barbara would pay ZERO!